Preferably something that is more interesting and isn't going to leave me on a busload full of other travelers with no

 Further to what Ian wrote, I would also go over at Nong Khai but that is the entry point so-to-speak.
 I would use Udon Thani as the actual place you do thinks, so fly from BKK to Udon Thani by Air Asia (varies from AUD29 to $45), then catch the International Bus from there right through to Vientiane for 80 baht!
 This takes all the hassle out of tuk-tuk'ing and stuff / think of your bags / same comments re Visa on arrival.

-Very local, just a few foreigners per trip. over 8 years ago
+Very local, just a few foreigners per trip. about 11 years ago